Improved GUI Grounding via Iterative Narrowing: Abstract

 \section{Abstract}

 Graphical User Interface (GUI) grounding plays a crucial role in enhancing the capabilities of Vision-Language Model (VLM) agents.
 While general VLMs, such as GPT-4V, demonstrate strong performance across various tasks, their proficiency in GUI grounding remains suboptimal.
-Recent studies have focused on fine-tuning these models specifically for one-shot GUI grounding, yielding significant improvements over baseline performance.
-We introduce a visual prompting framework that employs an iterative narrowing mechanism to improve the performance of both general and fine-tuned models in GUI grounding by up to 61\%.
+Recent studies have focused on fine-tuning these models specifically for zero-shot GUI grounding, yielding significant improvements over baseline performance.
+We introduce a visual prompting framework that employs an iterative narrowing mechanism to further improve the performance of both base and finetuned models in GUI grounding.
 For evaluation, we tested our method on a comprehensive benchmark comprising various UI platforms and provided the code to reproduce our results in this \href{https://github.com/ant-8/GUI-Grounding-via-Iterative-Narrowing}{GitHub repository}.